COBA-NIH/MicroscopyForBeginnersReferenceGuide/_sources/welcome.md

 ## How to use this book:
 Please select a section using the navigation panel on the left to get started or begin with sample preparation by clicking the "Next" button below ↘️.

+Most sections will guide you through individual subtopics using some or all of the following list of questions:
+* What is it?
+* What are my options?
+* How do I do it?
+* Where can things go wrong?
+* Where can I learn more? (links to resources)

+Which questions are used and the exact phrasing may vary by section, but we hope this structure helps guide users to a deeper understanding of each subtopic.

 ## What if my resource/topic is not included?
 Please feel free to open an [issue](https://github.com/broadinstitute/MicroscopyForBeginnersReferenceGuide/issues) or pull request to contribute!
 We hope for this to be a living document reflecting the best practices and resources available.